 No, ERT does not have a memorandum of agreement with any city or county governments.
 You should never expect a call to 911 to fulfill your reporting requirements to the state or federal government.

 Does a release into secondary containment constitute a reportable release?

 Yes, any release from the primary containment vessel into a secondary containment area is considered a release or a threatened release to the environment.
-If the release is from an underground storage tank regulated by the Underground Storage Tank Branch, refer to the reporting requirements on the Underground Storage Tank Branch Web site.
+If the release is from a UST facility regulated by the Underground Storage Tank Branch, refer to the UST Release Reporting Requirements.
 Otherwise, 25 gallons of petroleum or 75 gallons of diesel fuel spilled into a secondary containment area is reportable to ERT.

 What happens if I don't report a release?